bjoernf73/DryDeploy/doc/glossary.md

 ## EnvConfigs
 - `EnvConfig`: is a configuration that describes an environment.
 If you're DevOpsing, you should have at least 3 environments, a dev, a test, in addition to your production.
 Even in a home lab, you should have at least 3 envs.
-- `ModuleConfigs`: is a repository that describes how one or multiple `roles`
+- `ModuleConfig`: is a repository that describes how one or multiple `roles`